 I returned to the mini-comic format soon after with Michael Neno's Dream and The Toy Box, had work published in Cracked Magazine, and wrote and drew "Big Blue", an homage to Golden Age cartoonist Fletcher Hanks, published in Fightin' Fun's All Fist Comics #1.
 I also colored a Beetle Bailey drawing for charity, drawn by Mort Walker, wrote and drew the cover story for Juan Ortiz' Siver Comics #8, and illustrated Sirianus' satirical book, The Lost Quatrains of Nostradamus, available now on Amazon.

 In early 2010, the next chapter in The Signifiers Universe epic was released: The Signifiers #1.
-The wacked out psychedelic epic garnered excellent online reviews and tweets!
-My illustrations for a western short story were recently published in the critically acclaimed novelist Van Reid's new fiction anthology series, The American Zig-Zag.
+The wacked-out psychedelic epic garnered excellent online reviews and tweets!
+The second issue was was funded by Kickstarter and published in 2012.
+My illustrations for a western short story were recently published in the first volume of critically acclaimed novelist Van Reid's new fiction anthology series, The American Zig-Zag.
+I also illustrated the second, recently published volume.

-I'm also available for other con appearances and signings and do take commission requests for spot illustrations.
+Lastly, I am available for covention appearances and book signings in stores and festivals and do take commission requests for spot illustrations, paintings and freelance comic book lettering, coloring and inking.